-- 1. Advanced Knitting - 2.
-Advanced Crochet
+- 1. Advanced Knitting

+- 2. Advanced Crochet

+- Other Needlework, advanced 3.

 - C. Cloverbud (Participation Only)

-- 1. Junion
+- 1. Junior

 - 2. Intermediate

-- Senior
+- 3. Senior

+- DEPARTMENT 828 FOOD AND NUTRITION

-Members enrolled in a food project may enter as many different exhibits as desired.
+- Members enrolled in a food project may enter as many different exhibits as desired.
 More than one exhibit in a Lot requires a different recipe and preparation technique.
 Educational displays and posters prepared to illustrate an aspect of food selection, preservation, safe food handling or storage should be entered under Section 10 Educational Displays.
 Grand and reserve awards will be presented, at the judge's discretion and if there are more than 5 individual entries per lot and age group.
 Grand Champion: Rosette plus 50 points Reserve Champion: Rosette plus 25 points Points Allowed: Blue 20; Red 15; White 10